 listen to reading of "Sub Terra").
 His recovery study of Williams' efforts as a translator of French-writing surrealist poet Nicolas Calas, "Intact at Last! — William Carlos Williams’s Translation of Nicolas Calas's 'To Voyage beyond the Past'," further shows the value of confronting Williams in terms of translation.

 Throughout his career, Cohen has championed translation — the long neglected literary art — in both his critical writings and professional service.
 He is a founding member of the American Literary Translators Association, giving numerous presentations at national meetings and serving as judge of the National Translation Award (2013).
 He has been an active member of the PEN America Translation Committee since 1986, serving as judge of the PEN–Book-of-the-Month Club Translation Prize (1992) and also the PEN Translation Prize (2011).
-In collaboration with Robert Bly and David Unger, he served as founding director of the Islands and Continents Translation Award for the best poetry translation of the year (1977-80); listen to first award ceremony/reading, "An Evening of Spanish Poetry," held at Riverside Church in New York in 1977 (part 1 and part 2); see Cohen's pre-event photos.
+In collaboration with Robert Bly and David Unger, he served as founding director of the Islands and Continents Translation Award for the best poetry translation of the year (1977-80); listen to first award ceremony/reading, "An Evening of Spanish Poetry," held at Riverside Church in New York in 1977 (part 1 and part 2); see pre-event photos.
 His early advocacy work for translation was featured in The Washington Post.

 Cohen's poems, translations, and essays have appeared in numerous periodicals, including American Poetry Review, The Nation, MultiCultural Review, The New York Times, The Literary Review, The American Voice, The Hudson Review, New Directions in Prose and Poetry, Words without Borders, Asymptote, Review: Literature and Arts of the Americas, Translation Review, Big Bridge, Street Magazine, and City Lights Review, among others.
 He has received several awards for his writing, including grants from the New York State Council on the Arts, the National Endowment for the Humanities, and the National Endowment for the Arts, in addition to those grants/prizes mentioned above.
 He is a graduate of Columbia University (MFA, Creative Writing, 1976) and Stony Brook University (PhD, English, 1980; American literature and literary translation).
 See bibliography of selected publications.